Motion-Law: Y–Inverse-Sinusoid

 Motion-Values

-Start-Position - defined by the three Segment-Parameters - see below.
+Start-Position - control with the Segment-Parameters - see below.

-End-Position - defined by the three Segment-Parameters - see below.
+End-Position - control with the three Segment-Parameters - see below.

 You CANNOT control the: